lyndsherb/202502-kaboodle/README.md

 - Docker
 - Make (optional; you can run the commands by copying them from the Makefile)

+## But First, A Caveat

+Despite my best efforts, I had a right fight with CORS between the two Docker containers - whilst you can easily `GET` the information, nothing I tried was letting me `POST` anything.

+If you want to at least see for yourself, feel free to un-comment the `events` section in `docker-compose.yml` (and make sure you remove the `npm run dev` in the Makefile!).

 ## Project setup

 | Task           | Description                                   |